alecramsay/pg/docs/index.markdown

 ## Acknowledgements

-I wrote the analytics portion of Dave\'s Redistricting (DRA).
 I would like to thank my DRA colleague Terry Crowley for the command-line tool support that made the scope of this project feasible, the DRA community for pushing the dimensional limits of